-Posted on April 20, 2011, in body image, feminism, gender, objectification, psychology, relationships, sex, sexism, women and tagged body image, culture, double standard, feminism, gender, objectification, psychology, relationships, self-esteem, sex research, sexism, sexual objectification, sexual repression, sexuality, social psychology, spectatoring, women.
+Posted on April 20, 2011, in body image, feminism, gender, objectification, psychology, relationships, sex and sexuality, sexism, women and tagged body image, culture, double standard, feminism, gender, objectification, psychology, relationships, self-esteem, sex research, sexism, sexual objectification, sexual repression, sexuality, social psychology, spectatoring, women.
 Bookmark the permalink.
-44 Comments.
+71 Comments.

 - Can Relationships Survive A Threesome?

 - Men Watch Porn, Women Read Romance.
 Why?

 - Men Aren’t Hard Wired To Find Breasts Arousing